 - Thick, white, odor-free vaginal discharge with a cottage cheese appearance

 You might have a complicated yeast infection if:

-- You have severe signs and symptoms, such as extensive redness, swelling, and itching that leads to tears, cracks, or sores
+- You have severe signs and symptoms, such as extensive redness, swelling, and itching leading to tears, cracks, or sores.

 - You're pregnant

 - Your immune system is weakened because of certain medications or conditions such as HIV infection.

 The fungus candida Albicans causes most vaginal yeast infections.
 The vagina naturally contains a balanced mix of yeast, including candida and bacteria.
 Certain bacteria (lactobacillus) act to prevent an overgrowth of yeast.

 When that balance is disrupted, it's possible for an overgrowth of candida or penetration of the fungus into deeper vaginal cell layers to cause the signs and symptoms of a yeast infection.
 Overgrowth of the yeast may result from: